Heatwaves

 • Leave multiple containers of water in a shady area.

-• Make sure enclosures are out of direct sunlight
+• Make sure enclosures are out of direct sunlight.

 • Some animals will appreciate a frozen water bottle to lean against and regulate their body temperature.